oanapintoiu/portfolio_website/ReadMe.md

 # Oana's Resume Website

-This repository contains the source code for my resume website.
-The website showcases Oana's professional portfolio, including projects, contact information, and links to social media profiles.
-It is designed to be visually appealing, interactive, and responsive across various devices.
+This repository contains the source code for my portfolio website.
+The website showcases my professional portfolio, including projects, contact information, and links to social media profiles.
+It is designed to be visually appealing, interactive, and responsive.

 ## Table of Contents